 Doctors need to be able to communicate effectively with patients and their families in difficult times, to be their advocate and help inform their choices.
 In year one, you will study the evidence base around effective communication and start to develop your communication skills in a safe environment, through interaction with simulated patients (actors).
 From year two onwards, you will develop your communication skills further through interaction with real patients in hospitals and GP practices.

-Your degree course will help you develop independent learning skills, through problem-based learning, as well as communication and clinical skills.
-You will experience early patient contact and can choose to study abroad during your Elective or take a year out from the programme (between Years 4 and 5) to study a medicine-related topic at BSc, MSc or MPhil degree level.
+In addition to the core curriculum, you’ll have the opportunity to pursue your own areas of interest in more depth through Selectives in Advanced Medical Practice and coursework assignments.
+You can also choose to study abroad during your Elective or take a year out from the course (between years 4 and 5) to study a medicine-related topic at BSc, MSc or MPhil level.